-- Section 3 provides detailed information concerning the scores that were reported for the MDHSA and the cut-scores for each content area. - Section 4 provides demographic information for the population of students who were administered the MDHSA.
+- Section 3 provides detailed information concerning the scores that were reported for the MDHSAs and the cut-scores for each content area. - Section 4 provides demographic information for the population of students who were administered the MDHSAs.
 Summary statistics at the test level are reported for the student population and for subgroups.
 In addition, score reliability analyses and measures of decision accuracy and consistency are provided for the student population. - Section 5 includes documentation regarding the field test analyses.
 Descriptions of classical item analyses, differential item functioning, item response theory calibration and scaling are included.
-In addition, summary tables of item p-values and item-total correlations distributions are provided. - Section 6 describes the development of the new English test.
-The section covers the procedures used for selecting operational items, calibration and linking, summary statistics of student achievement, decision accuracy and consistency, IRT analyses, and factor analyses.
+In addition, summary tables of item p-value and item-total correlation distributions are provided.